 The archives contain recordings on a variety of formats including reel tapes, cassettes, phonograph records, and wire recordings.
 The content of these recordings includes radio broadcasts, music, political speeches, and legislative sessions.
-There is also a variety of American Indian and folklife recordings within the collections.
-Most of the audio collections remain unprocessed, but many of the materials may be found in the online catalog.
+There is also a variety of American Indian and folklife topics within the collections.
+Some audio collections remain unprocessed, but much of the materials may be found in the online catalog.

 Selected audio recordings from the OHS Research Center collection are now online.
 Listen to oral histories, American Indian materials, audio from the Martha Blaine collection, and more.

 Accessing Audio Materials in Research Center

 Saturday access to oral histories must be requested by 4 p.m. on Friday.
 Only select interviews have transcripts, which are available in the online catalog.